MarekZhang/Juma-Editor/README.md

 # Juma-Version-1.0
-Extra functionality added to Juma (an online tool used for building up Knowledge Graph based on blockly) http://openscience.adaptcentre.ie/juma/
+Integrate extra components and made UI designs to boost the usability of Juma Editor (an online tool used for building up Knowledge Graphs developed by ADAPT center) http://openscience.adaptcentre.ie/juma/